cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 {% endnote %}

 {% note danger %}
-{% fa fa-warning %} Be wary of placing hooks in the root scope, as they could execute in surprising order when clicking "Run all specs" button.
-Instead place them inside `describe` or `context` suites.
+{% fa fa-warning %} Be wary of root-level hooks, as they could execute in surprising order when clicking "Run all specs" button.
+Instead place them inside `describe` or `context` suites for isolation.
 Read {% url "Be careful when running all specs together" https://glebbahmutov.com/blog/run-all-specs/ %}.
 {% endnote %}

 ## Excluding and Including Tests